It is sensational to look at an old book in a new way.

-The Communist Manifesto by Karl Marx is one of my favorite books because when I was reading I met my husband.
+The Communist Manifesto is one of my favorite books because when I was reading I met my husband.
 I was sitting in a lounge area reading the book when my husband walked up to me and said what to this date is the best pick up line ever, “Karl Marx was an idiot.”

 I have loved books since I learned to read when I was three and read Dr. Seuss’ Hop on Pop.
-All my life I have known that books have power to transform life and reality.
-There have been times, when I have gotten lost in the pages of a book and forgotten for a moment that I was not actually in the middle of the action in a story but sitting in Rittenhouse Park in Philly as a young woman or out on my deck in Trevose as a first time mom to be, or hiding in my bed in Bryn Mawr.
-Of all the books I read, and there are too many to count, I will always treasure my memory of The Communist Manifesto best because it got me a husband.
+All my life I have known that books have the power to transform life and reality.
+There have been times when I have gotten lost in the pages of a book.
+At those times, I have forgotten for a moment that I was not actually in the middle of the action.
+I was actually sitting in Rittenhouse Park in Philly, not in the book.
+It has been lost on me that I was not in a book, but out on my deck in Trevose due to pages in a book.
+Of all the books I read, and there are too many to count, I will always treasure my memory of The Communist Manifesto best.
+That book is treasured because it got me a husband.